-Evara Health Institute expressly prohibits any form of unlawful harassment based on race, color, sex, national origin, age, disability, religion, or status as a Vietnam-era or special disabled veteran, or status in any group protected by state or local law.
-Improper interference with the ability of any Evara Health Institute student to learn or employees to perform his/her expected iob duties will not be tolerated.
+Evara Health Institute expressly prohibits any form of unlawful harassment or discrimination based on race, color, religion, sex, sexual orientation, gender identity, gender expression, pregnancy, national origin, age, disability, genetic information, marital status, veteran or military status, or any other characteristic protected by federal, state, or local law.
+This policy applies to all terms and conditions of enrollment, employment, and participation in all Institute programs and activities.
+Improper interference with the ability of any Evara Health Institute student to learn or employees to perform his/her expected job duties will not be tolerated.